• Skip to main content

 Comparing Live With Let-Agreed Property

 So, whether you are looking at rental demand in Manchester (Manchester being my area of choice), London or Liverpool, whatever the location may be, go to that area tick "Property" and "Let Agreed" and you will get an indication of how active the rental market is in that area.
 You're looking at numbers.
 If you are seeing 50 property listings and only 2 of those have been let out, then maybe there's a bit too much supply.
-Likewise, if you are seeing 50 listings and 20, 30 or 40 of those are let agreed, then you can be more confident that it's a more high demand, buoyant area.
+Likewise, if you are seeing 50 listings and 20, 30 or 40 of those are let agreed upon, then you can be more confident that it's a more high-demand, buoyant area.

 Quick Links